FarFetchd/clickitongue/README.md

 # Installing on OSX

-`brew install portaudio fftw cliclick`, and then in the clickitongue directory run `./build.sh osx.ccbuildfile`.
+`brew install portaudio fftw`, and then in the clickitongue directory run `./build.sh osx.ccbuildfile`.
 After that, `./clickitongue` to run.

 # Usage